Alien: Romulus 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Inside the Xenomorph Showdown: Detailed look at the climactic zero-gravity sequence.
+- Inside the Xenomorph Showdown: Detailed exploration of the film’s climactic sequence.

-- Alien: A Conversation: Discussion with Ridley Scott and Fede Alvarez.
+- Alien: A Conversation: Discussion between Ridley Scott and Fede Alvarez for the franchise’s anniversary.

-- Alternate / Extended Scenes: Unused scenes from the final cut.
+- Alternate / Extended Scenes: Collection of scenes not included in the final cut.

 avforums review by Mark CostelloRead review here